logo

 make responselink | top

-Response are the base class fore returning values.
-In fact, from other values which are returned from request handlers are converted to Response object, via make_response function.
+Response is the base class for returning values.
+In fact, other values which are returned from request handlers are converted to a Response object via the make_response function.

 def make_response(data, content_type="text/html; character=utf-8",